lana-ab/eventiq/README.md

-# EventIQ — Event & Store Management App
+# EventIQ — Event Management App
 A Flutter mobile application built as part of a university group project.
 The app connects to a REST API and follows the MVC architecture.

 Tech Stack